marmelab/react-admin/README.md

 yarn test
 ```

+Besides, tests related to the modified files are ran automatically at commit.

-When working on the end to end tests, you can leverage [cypress](https://www.cypress.io/) runner by starting the simple example yourself (`make run-simple`) and starting cypress in another terminal (`make test-e2e-local` or `yarn test-e2e-local`).
+When working on the end to end tests, you can leverage [cypress](https://www.cypress.io/) runner by starting the simple example yourself (`make run-simple` or `yarn run-simple`) and starting cypress in another terminal (`make test-e2e-local` or `yarn test-e2e-local`).

 If you have coding standards problems, you can fix them automatically using `prettier` by calling